wozo/Leaflet-Maps-Marker/readme.txt

 = v3.0 - xx.11.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.0)
 * NEW: option to switch between simplified and advanced editor
-* NEW: show WordPress admin notice if plugin update is available
+* NEW: show info on top of Maps Marker pages if plugin update is available
 * CHANGED: layer control box is not opened by default on mobile devices anymore
 * CHANGED: optimized TinyMCE popup (new with links to add new marker and layer maps)
 * CHANGED: changed position of delete marker and layer buttons